-3. Practice-Based Learning and Improvement Demonstrate the ability to investigate and evaluate one's care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning 3.1 Identify strengths, deficiencies, and limits in one's knowledge and expertise 3.2 Set learning and improvement goals 3.3 Identify and perform learning activities that address one's gaps in knowledge, skills, and/or attitudes 3.4 Systematically analyze practice using quality improvement methods, and implement changes with the goal of practice improvement 3.5 Incorporate feedback into daily practice 3.6 Locate, appraise, and assimilate evidence from scientific studies related to patients' health problems 3.7 Use information technology to optimize learning 3.8 Participate in the education of patients, families, students, trainees, peers, and other health professionals 3.9 Obtain and utilize information about individual patients, populations of patients, or communities from which patients are drawn to improve care 3.10 Continually identify, analyze, and implement new knowledge, guidelines, standards, technologies, products, or services that have been demonstrated to improve outcomes SELECT 3.11 Demonstrate advanced competency in self- assessing knowledge gaps and setting improvement goals, them perform activities to accomplish these.
+3. Practice-Based Learning and Improvement

+Demonstrate the ability to investigate and evaluate one's care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning practice improvement

+- 3.1 Identify strengths, deficiencies, and limits in one's knowledge and expertise - 3.2 Set learning and improvement goals - 3.3 Identify and perform learning activities that address one's gaps in knowledge, skills, and/or attitudes - 3.4 Systematically analyze practice using quality improvement methods, and implement changes with the goal of

+- 3.5 Incorporate feedback into daily practice - 3.6 Locate, appraise, and assimilate evidence from scientific studies related to patients' health problems - 3.7 Use information technology to optimize learning - 3.8 Participate in the education of patients, families, students, trainees, peers, and other health professionals - 3.9 Obtain and utilize information about individual patients, populations of patients, or communities from which patients are drawn to improve care services that have been demonstrated to improve outcomes goals, them perform activities to accomplish these.